garden/tree/lib/README.md

 - `type :: Object`
   See the type API.

-- `File :: function (typename :: String, name :: String, getcontent :: function
-  (whengot :: function (err :: Error, content :: Buffer)))`
-  Constructor of the File object.
-Do not use.
-Use `getfile` instead.

 - `file :: function (path :: String, callback :: function (err :: Error, file
   :: File))`
   Obtain a file, given the "fake" File Tree `path`.